humfri/Console-based-task-manager/README.md

 - View tasks, mark them as complete, or exit the Task Manager.

 ## tasks.json File
 The tasks are stored in a JSON file named tasks.json.
-This file contains an array of tasks, each represented as a JSON object with fields such as description, complete, created_at, start_time, and end_time.
+This file will contain an array of tasks, each represented as a JSON object with fields such as description, complete, created_at, start_time, and end_time.
 You can aswell view and edit this file to manage your tasks manually.

 ## Dependencies
 - plyer - A Python library for accessing features commonly found on various platforms.